isomerpages/tp-launchpad/index.md

       id: textcards
       description: There are various ways to reach out to us.
       cards:
-        - title: Chat with TLP
-          description: Chat with Temasek Launchpad's mentor on business advisory and clinic session
-          linktext: Learn more
-          url: /chat-tlp-mentorship/
-        - title: Join Our Community
+        - title: Contact Us
-          description: Find out more how you can join vibrant community!
+          description: Find out more how you can contact us!
           linktext: Learn more
           url: /connect/
         - title: Partnership